rras1205/mental-health-classification/README.md

 # mental-health-classification
-This repository contains a natural language processing (NLP) project that uses TF-IDF, Decision Trees, and Neural Networks to classify user statements into 'Normal' or 'Depressed' mental health categories.
+This repository contains a natural language processing (NLP) project that uses TF-IDF, Decision Trees, and Neural Networks to classify user statements into 'Non-Depressed' or 'Depressed' mental health categories.